 Then we choose whether we will take the glow stick neck band.
 My husband encourages me to get it.
-It means we can be touched, maybe separated from each other, shoved through random doors, hauled onto operating tables and other props they have hiding in dark corners throughout the horror maze that has been set up in the labyrinth of this dark prison.
+Light it up and put it around your neck and it means we can be touched, maybe separated from each other, shoved through random doors, hauled onto operating tables with chainsaw sound effects and other props they have hiding in dark corners throughout the horror maze that has been set up in the labyrinth of this dark prison.

 I figure I can take it off if I think I’m going to die.

-There’s a tap out phrase too: “monster be good”.
+There’s a tap out phrase too: “monster be good” which you can employ at any time.
 Two girls in front of us hold hands, sans glowing neck band and scream MONSTER BE GOOD constantly.

 Zombie police officers silently herd us into the first room.
-It’s dark, strobe lights are flashing, pistons hiss, metal gates clang, dry ice wafts in front of our faces and our eyes adjust as the 120 actors (who all have auditioned for the part, and hopefully also know CPR) jump out of corners, reach down from above to touch heads or grab a leg as we shuffle past.
+It’s dark, strobe lights are flashing, pistons hiss, metal gates clang in the distance, dry ice wafts in front of our faces and our eyes adjust as the 120 actors (who all have auditioned for the part, and hopefully also know CPR) jump out of corners, reach down from above to touch heads or grab an ankle as we shuffle past.
 Some make noises, others just stare.

 I hunch my shoulders and clutch my husband’s arm so tightly with one hand that I can almost feel his pulse.
-The other holds the back of his jacket as I crouch low and pass through the darkness of the corridors.
+The other hand holds the back of his jacket as I crouch low and pass through the darkness of the corridors behind him.
 There’s screaming in the distance and yelps of fear from the paying guests shuffling along behind us.

 The silent ghouls I can handle.
 I’m impressed by their makeup and while my head is turned, BOOM! a blood-curdling screamer leaps from the shadows and a noise comes from my throat that I’ve never heard before.

 We catch up to the next group.
 A girl in front of me is snatched from the clutches of her partner and shoved through a trap door.
 She screams and I cower even lower.
 We don’t see her for some time.
 Another man is hauled onto a dentist chair and tools are brought out as he wrestles himself free.
 Air puffs into my head in the dark, hands brush my ankles, screaming echoes through the halls.
-We squeeze between two long inflatable tubes, not sure of what awaits us at the end.
+We squeeze between two long inflatable tubes in the near pitch dark, not sure of what awaits us at the end.
 My hands are so sweaty I can barely keep them attached to his puffer jacket.

 Finally it is the end and out we stumble into the night where staff are waiting to sell us photos and ghouls are happy to pose for pics.

-We pull ourselves together and head down a corridor of cells to have a look at what this prison museum holds on a normal day and decide to buy cocktails at a bar set up in front of Al Capone’s cell.
-The notorious gangster was incarcerated here in 1929 and pimped his cell with carpets, a writing desk, lamps and photos on the walls.
+We pull ourselves together and head down a corridor of cells to have a look at what this prison museum holds on a normal day and buy cocktails at a bar set up in front of Al Capone’s cell.
+The notorious gangster was incarcerated here in 1929 and was allowed to pimp his cell with carpets, a writing desk, lamps and photos on the walls.
 It’s recreated today just how he had it.